 Transcript - radio interview - 2CC Breakfast with Stephen Cenatiempo

-STEPHEN CENATIEMPO, HOST: Time to catch up with the Member for Eden-Monaro, Kristy McBain.
-Good morning, Kristy.
+STEPHEN CENATIEMPO, PRESENTER: Let's talk federal politics with the Federal member for Eden-Monaro, Kristy McBain.
+Good morning, Kristy